Beaver Run (Tohickon Creek tributary)

 Beaver Run is a tributary of the Tohickon Creek in Milford Township and Richland Township, Bucks County, Pennsylvania in the United States and is part of the Delaware River watershed.

 History

 Beaver Run was first called Muddy Run as indicated on a draft of a 503 acre owned by John Thompson, surveyed by Samuel Foulke on 15 November 1780.

 Statistics

 Beaver Run was added to the Geographic Names Information System on 2 August 1979 as identification number 1169032.
-It is listed in the Pennsylvania Gazatteer of Streams as identification number 03185.
+It is listed in the Pennsylvania Gazetteer of Streams as identification number 03185.
 Its watershed is 5.31 sqmi, and meets its confluence at the Tohickon Creek's 23.10 river mile.

 Course

 Beaver Run rises in Milford Township north of the borough of Trumbauersville at an elevation of 530 ft and is east oriented for about 0.71 mi where it receives an unnamed tributary from the left, then runs east southeast then turns northeast.
 Soon, it makes a sharp bend to the left to flow to the north northwest then back to northeast until it receives Licking Run from the left.
 It then meanders more or less east until it meets the Tohickon Creek at an elevation of 479 ft about 450 ft upstream from Morgan Creek's confluence.
 The stream has an average slope of 12.38 feet per mile (2.11 meters per kilometer).